-For all of the reasons stated above, the Honors College prefers that students complete their civic engagement requirement through WP events.
+For all of the reasons stated above, the Honors College prefers that students complete all of their civic engagement requirement through WP events.
+First-year Honors students are required to complete WP sponsored civic engagement events.
 Civic engagement is a hallmark of WP and Honors students should be leaders in WP civic engagement.